Bankruptcy Lawyers in Monroe, MI and Downriver Detroit

 - Judgments — When a creditor’s attorney has pursued an unpaid debt and got a judgment against you, that ruling might be dischargeable from the Bankruptcy Court, mostly if the underlying debt was unsecured.
 Judgments based on civil torts, for example, willful torts or drunk driving, are usually not dischargeable.
 Obtaining a discharge is more straightforward when the judgment creditor hasn’t attached a lien to your house to satisfy the judgment.
 If the underlying debt is unsecured, then it might be discharged by the court.
 Have one of bankruptcy lawyers review any judgements that you receive.

-Let our bankruptcy lawyers review your debts with a free consultation over the phone or at our Monroe, MI office.
+Let our Monroe bankruptcy lawyer review your debts with a free consultation over the phone or at our Monroe, MI office.

 What is the bankruptcy filing process